The Suitability Modeler widget helps you do the following:

 - Select Chart in the Suitability Modeler window.

 Choose between the features to create a chart of your model.
-You can use tools like:
+You can use tools including the following:

 - Draw a polygon